 While the two bars have very different atmospheres, they have something in common.
 They both need to contend with peak periods.

-As an independent provider of payment services, Tyro was able to provide the perfect solution.
+Australia’s business-only bank and EFTPOS provider, Tyro was able to provide the perfect solution.
 Tyro’s EFTPOS integration with point of sale provider OrderMate has created a payment solution that ticks all the boxes when it comes to speed, reliability and ease of use.

 “On weekends there are always big queues of thirsty patrons wanting to get their drinks fast, so your card payment system has to be snappy,” Stewart said.